ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/division.md

   When: The user enters two numbers and a '/' operator
         and result is recurring number .

-  Then: The result is rounded up to 4 decimals .
+  Then: The result rounds up to 4 decimals .

 Scenario: Division by fractional operands .